 Neville Sachs, President of Sachs, Salvaterra & Associates, Inc.

 Reduced Wear and Failure of Machine Components

-Examples of failure analysis are almost everywhere.
-Whether it is a minor maintenance failure or a disaster of national significance, anyone can learn from analyzing mistakes.
+Examples of failure analysis of mechanical components are almost everywhere.
+Reduced wear and failure of machine components are a common occurrence, whether it is a minor maintenance failure or a disaster of national significance, anyone can learn from analyzing mistakes.

 Can you imagine professional football teams not using videotapes to improve their performance?
 Baseball players or golfers not analyzing their swing?
 Or a manufacturer not trying to improve its product?

 We first became involved in failure analysis as part of a large-scale predictive maintenance program in 1974.
 Using vibration and shock pulse monitoring, we routinely defected failing motor bearings and many other problems.
 However, motor life did not actually improve until we began a program of failure analysis.
 The rewards were tremendous; in a plant with 2200 motors, average motor life more than doubled.

 Some components, for example, brake shoes, belts, and chains, slowly fail from wear over several years; other parts, such as bolts, shafts, and machine frames, should never fail.
 Understanding how the parts fail shows what has to be done to prevent a recurrence.
 Every failure leaves clues as to why it happened.

 In more than 90 percent of industrial cases a trained person can use the basic techniques of failure analysis to diagnose the mechanical causes behind a failure, without having to enlist outside sources and expensive analytical tools like electron microscopes.
 Then, knowing how a failure happened, the investigator can pursue the human roots of why it happened.

 There are times, however, when 90 percent accuracy is not good enough.
 When personal injury or a large loss is possible, a professional should guide the analysis.